 How footage will be used for a given licensing request — whether for promotional and commercial use or purely for editorial purposes — can have a huge impact on the level of clearance that is needed (copyright only or copyright plus intellectual property).
 It’s extremely important to establish the context at the outset so you can get out in front of any issues and clear any underlying intellectual property where needed.

-Understanding this distinction and explaining it to your clients will help mitigate licensing risk for both of you and avoid any potential litigation.
+Understanding this distinction and explaining it to your clients will help mitigate the licensing risk for both of you and avoid any potential litigation.
 Such transfer of knowledge also builds trust with your buyers.

 7. Protect your copyright.

 More content is being created now than ever before across all platforms.
-With digital distribution comes rampant unauthorized use of content on YouTube, social media, and other platforms, so it’s important to understand your options for copyright protection and have a plan in place.
+With digital distribution comes rampant unauthorized use of the content on YouTube, social media, and other platforms, so it’s important to understand your options for copyright protection and have a plan in place.
 Claiming the use of your content on YouTube — either manually, via YouTube’s Content ID function, or by a third-party team of experts — can certainly yield revenue, but that’s not all you should be doing.
-Track your content across all mediums to get a sense of where and how it’s being used and the value others are deriving from it if they didn’t secure a license up front.
+Track your content across all mediums to get a sense of where and how it’s being used and the value others are deriving from it if they didn’t secure a license upfront.
 Then have a business conversation with those who are infringing upon your copyright or intellectual property rights.
 These conversations can lead to new business opportunities and more revenue.